 Women and Minority-Owned Business Assistance

 The Economic Development Division offers business development services to Cambridge small businesses.
-Staff assist businesses from many business sectors, including minority-owned and women-owned businesses.
+Staff assist businesses from many business sectors, including women-owned and minority-owned businesses.
 Click here for information on the City of Cambridge's purchasing policies and vendor registration.

-The Cambridge Diversity Directory lists businesses owned by women or minorities, including people of color, veterans, persons with disabilities, LGBTQ owners, and business owners of Portuguese descent.
-The City uses the same categories for women-owned and minority-owned businesses as the Commonwealth of Massachusetts, Supplier Diversity Office (SDO) Supplier Diversity Program.
-Businesses do not need to be state certified to be listed in the Cambridge Diversity Directory.
+The Cambridge Business Diversity Directory lists businesses and entities owned by women or minorities, including people of color, LGBTQ+ owners, veterans, persons with disabilities, and business owners of Portuguese decent.
+These categories align with the Massachusetts Supplier Diversity Office, which certifies diverse businesses in the Commonwealth of Massachusetts.
+Businesses and entities do not need to be state certified to be listed in the Cambridge Business Diversity Directory.

-Click here to access the City of Cambridge Diversity Directory
+Click here to access the most recent digital copy of the City of Cambridge Business Diversity Directory

-List Your Women-Owned or Minority-Owned Business in the Diversity Directory
+List Your Business in the Cambridge Business Diversity Directory

 State Supplier and Diversity Office (SDO)